OData Connector - Consuming Data

 Displays the path and name of a selected user.

-Opens a dialog in which a user can be selected from the "User" module.
+Opens a dialog box where a user can be selected from the "Users" module.

-Depending on the authentication method, you can then specify a certificate file, service login and password.
+Depending on the authentication method, you can enter a certificate file, service login, and password below.

 Displays the path and name of the certificate file.

-Opens a dialog where the certificate file can be selected.
+Opens a dialog box where you can select the certificate file.

 Password

-Click "Finish" to save changes and close the dialog again.
+Click "Finish" to save your changes and close the dialog box.

-Removes the currently selected additional user from the list.
+Removes the currently selected user from the list.

-Click on "Test" to test the connection.
-Corresponding messages can be found in the output field.
-The configuration is completed by clicking on "Finish".
+Click "Test" to test the connection.
+You can find the corresponding messages in the output field.
+The configuration is completed by clicking "Finish."

-The number of data groups that are integrated with external data groups in applications is displayed here.
+This displays the number of data groups that are integrated with external data groups in applications.

 Kerberos (Intrexx Token Service)

-The Intrexx Kerberos Token Provider is a Web service which an Intrexx Portal server can use to request Kerberos tokens for Single Sign On authentication for portal users with external systems.
-This service is primarily required if several accesses to an external system are required during the processing of a user request in the portal server, whereby each individual access requires a Kerberos ticket for authentication.
-Per Web request, only one ticket for each external system is available to the portal server.
-The portal server can use this to log in to the Intrexx Kerberos Token Provider in the context of a portal user and will then receive multiple tokens for processing each request for the external system.
+The Intrexx Kerberos Token Provider is a web service that can request an Intrexx Portal Server Kerberos token for single sign-on authentication of portal users with external systems.
+This service is primarily needed when, while processing a user request on the portal server, multiple accesses to an external system are required, and each individual access requires a Kerberos ticket for authentication.
+The portal server itself has only one ticket per external system available per web request.
+This allows the portal server to log in to the Intrexx Kerberos token provider using the portal user's credentials and then obtain multiple tokens for the external system to process the respective requests.

-Integrated Windows authentication must be activated for the Intrexx portal and the Connector.
-This feature is supported by Windows Server version 2008 and upwards.
-The Internet Information Server and .NET 4.5 must be installed on the Intrexx server.
+Integrated Windows authentication must be enabled for the Intrexx portal and the connector.
+In addition, Microsoft Windows Server version 2008 and later are supported.
+Internet Information Server and .NET 4.5 must be installed on the Intrexx portal server.

-The web application for the Kerberos Token Service can be found as a ZIP file "ixkrbtokenservice.zip" in the installation directory "adapter/odata/kerberos".
-Unpack the files to a folder of your choice on the server e.g. ""C:\inetpub\wwwroot\ixkrbtokenservice"".
-Now create a new Web application in IIS with the following settings:
+The web application for the Kerberos Token Service is located in the "adapter/odata/kerberos" installation directory as a ZIP file named "ixkrbtokenservice.zip".
+Extract the files to any directory on the server, for example, c:/inetpub/wwwroot/ixkrbtokenservice.
+Now create a new web application in IIS with the following settings:

-Select an application pool which supports .NET Framework Version 4.0.
+When doing so, select an application pool that supports .NET Framework version 4.0.

-Depending on the browser, the result can either appear as an XML or JSON document.
-The number of tickets to be generated can be set in the web.config file in the service directory using the "maxTokenCount" parameter.
-As a default, 5 tickets are generated per request.
+Depending on the browser, the result may be displayed as an XML or JSON document.
+The number of tickets to be generated can be configured in the web.config file in the service directory using the "maxTokenCount" parameter.
+By default, 5 tickets are created per request.

 To use the data from the connection, integrate the connection into any application in the next step.
 You can find all the information here.